Josephson-Majorana cycle in topological single-electron hybrid transistors

 Expanding to second order in the tunneling, this yields for the steady-state limit ($\dot \rho=0$)~\cite{footnote-MEA},

+Having fixed a number of relevant charge states, Eq.~(\ref{rate}) can be solved, together with the normalization condition $\sum_n \rho_{nn} =1$ for the reduced density matrix.
+This solution can be then used to compute the steady-state value of the current as a function of bias and gate voltages.
+We remark that the current is antisymmetric under the transformation $(V,n_g)\to(-V,2-n_g)$.
+To obtain this antisymmetry, we note that the transformation results in the substitutions $F_{nm}\to \bar{F}^{\ast}_{mn}$ and $D_{nm}\to D^{\ast}_{mn}$.
+From Eqs.~(\ref{exprcurrent}) and (\ref{rate}) we conclude that $\rho$ remains unchanged while the current changes sign.

-In Fig.~\ref{iv-gate3d} we show the current as a function of the gate charge $n_g=CV_g/e$ and the bias charge $n_V=CV/e$.
-The current increases stepwise (smeared by temperature) with the bias voltage and shows resonance peaks at integer values of $n_g$.
-In the range of the gate charge where only the three charge states $|0,0 \rangle$, $|0,1 \rangle$ and $|1,0 \rangle$ are involved, a simple analytical solution can be obtained for zero temperature when neglecting the imaginary parts of $F_{nm}$, which are associated with energy renormalization induced by the coupling to the bath.
-We find the two threshold voltages $V^{\pm}$
+In the range of the gate charges where only the three charge states $|0,0 \rangle$, $|0,1 \rangle$ and $|1,0 \rangle$ are involved, a simple analytical solution can be obtained for zero temperature when neglecting the imaginary parts of $F_{nm}$, which are associated with energy renormalization induced by the coupling to the bath.
+In this case the relevant eigenstates and eigenvalues are given by